derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 To route a message M, node N does the following:

   1. Verify if the destination ID of the message M belongs to N's hat club.
      1.a If M's destination ID belongs to N's hat club, N routes the message to the **numerically closest** ID to the M's destination ID
-    1.b If not, N looks for a node E in its boot club such that E's ID is in the same club as in M's destination ID.
+     1.b If not, N looks for a node E in its boot club such that E's ID is in the same hat club as in M's destination ID.
-      1.b.a If found, node N routes the message M to node E 1.b.b If not, node N routes E to a randomly picked node from its hat case such that E's ID is in a different boot case than M's destination ID.
+       1.b.a If found, node N routes the message M to node E 1.b.b If not, node N routes E to a randomly picked node from its hat case such that E's ID has a different boot case than M's destination ID.

 Written in pseudo-code, the Gemini routing algorithm is as follows:
 ```